-Fishing location guide for Pakenham Lakes.
-This is located within the growing residential estate Lakeside Pakenham about an hours drive from Melbourne.
+Welcome to the Pakenham Lakes Fishing Guide.
+Pakenham Lakes is located within the growing residential estate Lakeside Pakenham about an hour’s drive from Melbourne.
 The lake is quite small and shallow, but has become a popular fishing spot and is stocked with trout during most school holiday breaks.
-It also holds health numbers of redfin.
-It’s a great place to take kids and beginners fishing especially with small lures, soft plastics and spinners.
+It also holds healthy numbers of redfin.
+It’s a great place to take kids and beginners fishing, especially with small lures, soft plastics and spinners.

 Things to do at Pakenham Lakeside

 You can walk, jog or cycle around the 1.5-kilometre pathed walkway loop.
 It’s also a great option to take your kids or dog for a walk.
 The lake is home to an abundance of water birds and native plants.
 There are scattered playgrounds, cafes and BBQ areas.

 Pakenham Lakes holds a healthy population of both freshwater fish species trout and redfin.
 This lake is regularly stocked with rainbow trout prior to most school holiday breaks.
 In 2019 the lake received 750 rainbow trout yearlings in quarter 2 and quarter 3 school holidays.
 It makes this a terrific destination for fishing, especially with kids during these times.
 You can use this link to follow Victorian trout stocking programs.
 Most freshwater species tend to feed more aggressively at Dawn and Dusk.
 Species like perch fish particularity well during sundown in the warmer months.

 In October 2020 30 stonker 4 kilo rainbow trout were released into Pakenham Lakes.
 From time to time VFA team up with local fishing groups to hold fishing clinics.
 This is a great way to teach your kids a few tricks and get them onto a few fish.